 Growing Conditions and General Care

 Cussonias are easy to grow from seed and do not require much care.
 Most species are drought tolerant and prefer a sunny spot to grow.
-Protect them from frost and grow in well-drained and slightly rich soil.
+Protect them from frost and grow them in well-drained and slightly rich soil.
 These plants can handle an occasional mild frost, but a chill will make the leaves fall off.
 Water regularly.

 All the members of this genus form a swollen stem base beneath the ground, and care must be taken not to damage it when planting out.

 The best propagation method is by seeds harvested from fresh ripe fruits.
-Sow seeds as soon as possible as they lose much of their viability within three months.
-However, seeds sown in the summer months will germinate faster (in about four weeks) than seeds sown in winter (in about seven weeks).
+Sow seeds as soon as possible, as they lose much of their viability within three months.
+However, seeds sown in the summer months will germinate faster (about four weeks) than in winter (about seven weeks).
 Make sure seed trays are at least 6 inches (15 cm) in depth to allow the small tubers to form.
 Do not allow the seeds to become waterlogged or dry out.
 Keep seeds and seedlings in a semi-shaded area.
-Seedlings can be transplanted at about four months, but be very careful not to damage the fleshy roots when transplanting.
+Seedlings can be transplanted at about four months, but be careful not to damage the fleshy roots when transplanting.

 You can grow Cussonias by cuttings, but this is not advisable because they do not make the proper fleshy underground rootstock that it forms when grown from seeds.

 - Back to genus Cussonia